harvard-lts/drs-pdfa-conversion/README.md

 There is a configuration file for the application contained within the pdfa-converter.jar file and also in the source tree at src/main/resources/project.properties.

 The project.properties file that is packaged with the application **WILL NOT** contain the correct setting.
-This file should be copied and placed external to the application then referenced with a system property as follows:
+This file should be copied and placed external to the application then referenced with a system property as follows: <br>
 `-DPDFA_CONVERTER_PROPS=/path/to/customized/project.properties`

 There are 3 properties for the locations of unoconv, Calibre, and pdfaPilot, respectively.
 Make sure LibreOffice is also installed and available on the system's Path.